 Why we pick up fallen stones in the cemetery

 We need the kind of planetary care that I've learned from a cemetery’s tending to headstones.
-Plus, join me in an actual cemetery on Sept 24 around memorializing ecological loss.

 Photo by Ian Chen, June 2024